AdobeDocs/analytics.en/help/components/segmentation/segmentation-workflow/seg-build.md

 <!--

-The [!UICONTROL Segment Builder] lets you build simple or complex segments that identify visitor attributes and actions across visits and page hits.
+The [!UICONTROL Segment builder] lets you build simple or complex segments that identify visitor attributes and actions across visits and page hits.
 It provides a canvas to drag and drop metric dimensions, events, or other segments in order to segment visitors based on hierarchy logic, rules, and operators.

-There are several ways to access the Segment Builder:
+There are several ways to access the Segment builder:

 * **Analytics top navigation**: Click **[!UICONTROL Analytics]** > **[!UICONTROL Components]** > **[!UICONTROL Segments]**.
 * **[!UICONTROL Analysis Workspace]**: Click **[!UICONTROL Analytics]** > **[!UICONTROL Workspace]**, open a project and click **[!UICONTROL + New]** > **[!UICONTROL Create Segment]**.